"I aim to express the essence of a subject."

 Ken Karlic’s paintings give us a perplexed vision that reminds us daily of the reality we live in.
 That no matter how cloudy it is, it exists without giving up.
 The details of his art give us a hopeful vision towards something more lasting.
 Something that although not necessarily tangible, it’s as real as the air we breathe.
 What Karlic gives us is a dose of feelings that come to light with each of his paintings.
 His artworks provide us with memories of a faded past that stirs in us an array of feelings, thoughts, dreams and hopes.

 Q. Tell us about your particular style and how you came to it.
-Tell us something interesting or peculiar that you wish for the readers to admire and understand about you and your style.

 A. I refer to my work as sophisticated chaos, where a structured drawing gives way to an expressive painting to create a beautiful mess.
 My paintings have a basis in the representational but often dissolve into varying levels of abstraction.
 I often apply pigment directly to the page, and use water to wash much of it away.
 My approach often includes marks, scratches, drips, and splatters which all become part of the final piece, creating a very physical presence.
 In the end, I may end up spraying and scrubbing more paint off the surface than I leave on.
 My techniques were developed and honed as a result of experimentation over several years.